 As a sixteen-year-old I became fascinated by the writings of Hunter S. Thompson when I saw Jo Dicks reading a copy of Fear and Loathing in Las Vegas under his desk in Mr Kindon’s chemistry class at Millfield School.

 It’s no surprise then, that in my application to Cardiff Journalism School I quoted Joseph Pulitzer’s words from the aforementioned ‘bronze plaque’ in its entirety in my covering letter.

-The brilliant John Foscolo who ran the course in the Bute Building at Cardiff, took me on probably against his better judgement, but ultimately said, ‘Every newsroom needs a Nikki.’
+John Foscolo who ran the course in the Bute Building at Cardiff, took me on, probably against his better judgement, but ultimately said, ‘Every newsroom needs a Nikki.’

 That was generous of him to say so.
 And perhaps not quite 100% accurate.
 Much like Hunter S. Thompson, my younger self’s non-conformist attitude always made me feel a little bit like a round peg in a square hole in the trappings of traditional print journalism.

 And so it was as a rookie print journalist at the turn of the millennium and into the noughties I found myself surviving the world of print news journalism by writing about human interest stories and the funnies.
 Not quite what I had in mind – still all a valuable learning experience, as they say.

 These days as a freelancer in the Age of the Internet I have the creative freedom to write the way that life happens, that is in my blood and brain.
 Blogs and journalism – blogalism anyone? – that are exciting and original.
 The stories keep on developing, have disruptive narratives and are powered with the soaring searching spirit of gonzo.